 Naturally, I knew some sort of a salsa had to be made!

 I resisted adding more ingredients to the salsa even though I wanted to.
 However, I knew the simpler the better, right?
 When you are making this at home, try adding some cumin or dare I say, diced pineapple to your salsa!
 Yum!

-PS…If you are a foodie like me be sure to check out our amazing Pinterest food boards HERE.
+PS…If you are a foodie like me be sure to check out my amazing Pinterest food boards HERE.
 Until next time…

 Blackened Cod with Mango Salsa

 - outdoor grill

 - 3/4 tsp garlic salt